10 Popular Christmas Songs on the Radio

-Just days before Christmas, the American Society of Composers, Authors and Publishers (ASCAP) released their final list of the most-played songs of the season.
+Just days before Christmas in 2010, the American Society of Composers, Authors and Publishers (ASCAP) released their list of the most-played songs of the winter holiday season.

-ASCAP used performance data by Mediaguide, an airplay monitoring service for radio music and advertising.
-Mediaguide tracked song performances from more than 2,500 radio stations across America.
+ASCAP used performance data from Mediaguide, an airplay monitoring service for radio music and advertising.
+Mediaguide tracked song performances for more than 2,500 radio stations across America.

-Without further delay, here are the top ten Christmas songs of 2010.
+Here are 10 popular Christmas songs on the radio, based on 2010 data.
 What songs will make the list this year?

 This song played 174,758 times.

-"Sleigh Ride" tops the list of popular Christmas songs of 2010.
+"Sleigh Ride" topped the list of popular Christmas songs of 2010.
 Radio stations played it nearly 175,000 times during the holiday season.

 Composer Leroy Anderson conceived of the orchestral piece on a hot summer day in 1946.
 He completed his composition two years later.
 Mitchell Parish put words to the music in 1950.

-Arthur Fiedler, conductor of the Boston Pops Orchestra, first recorded the holiday classic in 1949.
+Arthur Fiedler, conductor of the Boston Pops Orchestra, was the first to record the holiday classic in 1949.
 The instant hit became a signature piece for Fiedler.